tum-gis/creating-citygml-datasets/creation-guidelines/lod3-models-based-on-point-clouds.rst

 Modeling
 ---------

-LoD1 building is imported to assure ground level.
-LoD1 walls and roof mostly are not relevant while creating LoD3 and thus can be erased at the beginning.

-To easily operate on a building, you can explode a group(*Right Click-> Explode*).
-However, before doing that it is relevant to copy attributes from a model (*Right Click-> Attributes -> Copy to Clipboard*).
-At the end of objects modeling, they should be merged in a group and attributes can be reassigned.
+The LoD1 building and the point cloud are imported as a starting point for the modeling.
+First, it is relevant to copy attributes from the LoD1 building (*Right Click-> Attributes -> Copy to Clipboard*).
+At the end of objects modeling, the building is merged in a group and the attributes can be reassigned.

 .. image:: resources/modeling_explode.jpg
     :width: 100%